Marcin Hycnar

-Marcin Hycnar (born 18 January 1983) is a stage, television, film, and voice actor, play director, and cultural manager.
+Marcin Hycnar (/pl/; born 18 January 1983) is a stage, television, film, and voice actor, play director, and cultural manager.

 Biography

 Marcin Hycnar was born on 18 January 1983 in Tarnów, Poland, where he grew up.
 His mother was a physician, and his father, was the owner of a photography studio.
 He has two younger siblings: a sister, and a brother, Jędrzej Hycnar, who is also an actor.

 He studied acting in 2006, and directing in 2016, at the Aleksander Zelwerowicz National Academy of Dramatic Art in Warsaw, Poland.
 He is a lecturer of acting at this university.
 He also graduated the cultural management at the SGH Warsaw School of Economics.

 His acting debut was in 2002, in the Ludwik Solski Theatre in Tarnów.
 From 2006 to 2016, he was a member of the National Theatre in Warsaw.
 From 2017 to 2020, he was an art director of the Ludwik Solski Theatre, and from 2020 to 2020, a director of the Stefan Jaracz Theatre in Łódź.